 - 1 lb.
 [500 gm] penne pasta, cooked al dente

-- 2 heads broccoli, cut into small flowerets
+- 2 heads broccoli, cleaned and cut into small flowerets

 - ½ C. extra virgin olive oil